crwhitesides/crwhitesides.github.io/_posts/2016-05-31-require_patience.markdown

-*[Fyi, all bullets and most of the gem names in the post are links to the resources and the respective respositories of the gems.
-Upon publishing that isn't entirely obvious.]*
+*[Fyi, all bullets and most of the gem names in the post include links to the resources and the respective respositories of the gems.]*